sral/msgq/README.md

 - ftok: convert a pathname and a project identifier to a System V IPC key
 - msgget: get a message queue identifier
 - msgsnd: send message to queue
-- msgrcv: receive message from queu
+- msgrcv: receive message from queue
 - msgctl: message control operations

 For more information on the system calls go visit your man pages.